bwva/HTML-SpinnerElem/README.md

 ```
   <x-fast-revspinner></x-fast-revspinner>
 ```
+When using createSpinnerElement to make a new spinner:
+ - the name **must** contain a hyphen ('-');
+ - the name **must** avoid standard reserved words in HTML;
+ - the name _should_ be all lower case;
+ - the name is _recommended_ to start with the `x-` prefix.

+In markup, custom web components must **always** include a closing tag.

-Note that the above script creates a new spinner element; the original spinner with the tag name 'x-spinner' is still available.
+Note that createSpinnerElement() creates a new spinner element; the original spinner with the tag name 'x-spinner' is still available.

 ### Spinner Methods